Cranbury Park: The Chamberlayne family

-The house
+House

 The present-day house was built in 1780 for Thomas Dummer and his wife, to the designs of George Dance the Younger.
 The house is built in red brick with stone dressings.
 The entrance is through a porte-cochère either side of which are large columned windows flanked by columns, set in arch-headed reserves, with roundels in relief in each tympanum and above the porch.
 All the other windows of both floors repeat the Venetian window motif which was added along with balustrade by Thomas Chamberlayne in the 1830s.
 Balustrades surmounted by urns run around the parapet, framing the whole house to give a very pleasing prospect within the landscape.

 Of the interior, Nikolaus Pevsner wrote that it was an "unforgettable experience" to behold the hall with its coffered tunnel-vaults to the full height of the house and the beautiful ballroom.
 There is a starfish vault derived from the tombs of the ancients.
 The main rooms are arranged around a central hall and staircase, and there is a good deal of fine plaster decoration in the William Kent style, especially in the drawing room on the south front.
 The ballroom designed by George Dance the younger has a circular domed ceiling.
 The library was designed by John Buonarotti Papworth for Thomas Chamberlayne in about 1830.